 - 1. Remove the three (M2x7) screws that secure the battery to the system chassis. - 2.
-Slightly lift the battery at an angle and slide the battery out of the system chassis. - NOTE: For models shipped with an 83 Wh battery, the battery rubber sticker must be transferred to the replacement 83 Wh battery.
+Slightly lift the battery at an angle and slide the battery out of the system chassis.

 Installing the battery

 If you are replacing a component, remove the existing component before performing the installation procedure.